-By 1880 Lewis was married to my great grandmother, Celia Rice Cleage, and 4 of his 5 children had been born.
-My grandfather, Albert, wouldn’t be born until 1882.
-Lewis’ age was listed as 28 and he was farming in Louden County, Tennessee.
+By 1880 Louis was married to my great grandmother, Celia Rice Cleage, and 4 of his 5 children had been born.
+My grandfather, Albert, would not be born until 1882.
+Louis’ age was listed as 28 and he was farming in Loudon County, Tennessee.

-By 1900 Lewis and Celia were no longer together.
+By 1900 Louis and Celia were no longer together.
 Celia lived in Athens, Tennessee with her second husband, Roger W. Sherman.
 The children lived with her and were attending school.
-Lewis was working as a furnace laborer in the iron and steel industry that had grown up in Birmingham, AL. He had not been unemployed during the past year.
+Louis was working as a furnace laborer in the iron and steel industry that had grown up in Birmingham, AL. He had not been unemployed during the past year.

 According to The Encyclopedia of Alabama: “The companies kept labor costs low by employing black workers, who came from depressed agricultural areas and supplied cheap labor.
 And the coal used to fire the furnaces was largely mined by forced convict labor leased to the companies at very low rates by the state and county governments.”